IAMRogerXi/MyNotes/README.md

 # My notebook
-This is the repository including all kinds of notes.
+This is the repository including all kinds of notes and reference.